PC5518/XAU-USD-Historical-Presentation-using-Python/README.md

 ### **Project Abstract**

-This repository documents Project Chronos, a computational framework designed to transform raw time-series data into an animated historical narrative.
-Using gold prices (`GC=F`) as a case study, this project tackles a fundamental challenge in data science: **How can we visualize data not just as a static record, but as a dynamic, unfolding story?** By algorithmically connecting market fluctuations to major geopolitical and economic events, Chronos aims to make the intricate relationship between history and finance intuitive and accessible.
+This repository documents Project , a computational framework designed to transform raw time-series data into an animated historical narrative.
+Using gold prices (`GC=F`) as a case study, this project tackles a fundamental challenge in data science: **How can we visualize data not just as a static record, but as a dynamic, unfolding story?** By algorithmically connecting market fluctuations to major geopolitical and economic events, This project aims to make the intricate relationship between history and finance intuitive and accessible.

 ---